by Autistics for Autistics Ontario

 Reason 2: ABA training makes children vulnerable to abuse throughout their lifetime.

 A child is not allowed to say “no” in ABA.
 ABA teaches compliance at any cost: children are told over and over to ignore their gut feelings and abandon their sense of personal space.
-Saying or expressing “no” is punished with aversives such as taking away something the child loves.
-This has long-lasting psychological effects and can impact future judgement and relationships.
+ABA providers punish children who say no, using aversives such as taking away something the child loves (in the “nice” ABA) or physical aversives like electroshock (in other forms of ABA.)

 Reason 3: Young children who undergo IBI or ABA are denied a normal childhood.